ThePiromaximus/ThePiromaximus/README.md

 ## About me
 - I'm Gabriele and I'm currently enrolled as a Software Engineering master student at Politecnico of Turin 🎓

-- I love computer science, technology and everything related to it, coding in particular.
+- I love computer science, technology and everything related to it: programming, machine learning and data science are my favourite areas of interests.
 I am always excited to learn new things about IT and to work on interesting and challenging projects 💻

 - In my spare time i like reading, playing videogames, walking and travelling ✈️🚶🎮📘